ReneOlsthoorn/Ground/README.md

 # Ground

 This is the compiler for the programming language Ground for Windows.
 The name reflects the vision that highspeed code needs to stay in contact with it's ground, which is x86-64.
-So, it allows x86-64 assembly to be added anywhere in the code.
+It allows x86-64 assembly to be added anywhere in the code.
 Mixing ground- and assembly is possible by using the generated symbolic constants in your assembly code.
 The language has constructs like classes (supporting instance variables and methods), functions, groups of functions, compact for-loops, statements like "while" and "if", datatypes like "string" and "float", etc...
-See file Examples\unittests.g for usage of the language.
+See file Examples\unittests.g on how to use the language.
-The compiler itself is created in C# and generates x86-64 assembly which is assembled with FASM for Windows.
+The compiler itself is created in C# and generates x86-64 assembly which is assembled with the freely available FASM for Windows.
 The code that Ground generates is poured into an assembly template which can be chosen.
 This will result in small .EXE files when the template is chosen wisely.
 For instance, there is a "console" template, but also a "sdl3" template which loads the SDL3.dll and SDL3_image.dll.
 Ofcourse you can create your own template.